Command-Agent Pattern¶

 Example: The Feature Workflow¶

-The feature development workflow demonstrates multiple command-agent pairs working together:
+The feature development workflow demonstrates multiple command-agent pairs working together.
+The /build command orchestrates all steps automatically:

 flowchart TB